Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point

 We will restrict ourselves to special subsets $\Omega$ of $\bbH$.
 We refer to Fig.~\ref{fig:triangle} for an illustration (there the case of a triangular domain is depicted).
 A subset $\Omega$ of edges of $\bbH$ is called a {\em domain} if there exists a self-avoiding polygon $P$ in $\bbH$ such that $\Omega$ is the set of edges with at least one endpoint in the finite connected component of $\bbH\setminus P$.
 Let $\partial\Omega$ be the set of vertices of $P$ neighboring a vertex in $\Omega$.
 Note that the vertices of $\partial\Omega$ are incident to exactly one edge of $\Omega$.

-In the next two lemmas, we refer to sums of weights of configurations of the loop~$O(n)$ and its cluster representation.
-We recall the notation and emphasize the difference: $Z_\Omega^A$ was defined in the previous subsection and refers to the loop~$O(n)$ model (note that it is different from~$Z_{\Omega,n,x}^\xi$ defined in the introduction), and~${\bf Z}_G^-$ refers to the cluster representation and is defined by~\eqref{eq:dilute-Potts-measure}.
+In the next two lemmas, we refer to sums of weights of configurations of the loop~$O(n)$ and its spin representation.
+We recall the notation and emphasize the difference: $Z_\Omega^A$ was defined in the previous subsection and refers to the loop~$O(n)$ model (note that it is different from~$Z_{\Omega,n,x}^\xi$ defined in the introduction), and~${\bf Z}_G^-$ refers to the spin representation and is defined by~\eqref{eq:dilute-Potts-measure}.
 We shall also use the notation~${\bf Z}^-_{G}[\cdot]:=\mu^-_{G,n,x}[\cdot]\cdot {\bf Z}^-_{G,n,x}$.

 \begin{lemma} Fix $n\ge1$ and $x\le\tfrac1{\sqrt n}$.
 Then for any domain $\Omega$ and any $A \subset \partial\Omega$,